Education in South Sudan: Education landscape

+Primary school

-There were greater than one million eligible children who had not been enrolled in primary school.The primary school dropout rate hovered around 23 percent.Only 6 percent of all eligible 13-year-old girls completed primary school education.
-Along the line of pronounced gender inequalities that surfaced even in primary school education, it was noted that South Sudanese girls were twice as likely to pass away during childbirth than complete their primary school education.Secondary School:
+There were greater than one million eligible children who had not been enrolled in primary school.
+The primary school dropout rate hovered around 23 percent.
+Only 6 percent of all eligible 13-year-old girls completed primary school education.
+Along the line of pronounced gender inequalities that surfaced even in primary school education, it was noted that South Sudanese girls were twice as likely to pass away during childbirth than complete their primary school education.

+Secondary school

-Among teens who are eligible to enroll, total enrollment in secondary school is under 10 percent.The secondary school dropout rate was around 61 percent.
+Among teens who are eligible to enroll, total enrollment in secondary school is under 10 percent.
+The secondary school dropout rate was around 61 percent.

 Women

 According to UNESCO, as of 2017, the number of illiterate individuals older than 15 constitutes more than 70 percent of the population in South Sudan.
 The challenges are particularly severe for female children.
 According to the 2010 South Sudan Household Health Survey, the nationwide literacy rate for women remains to be 13.4 percent.
 According to UNICEF, fewer than one percent of girls complete primary education.
 One in four students is a girl and South Sudan maintains the highest female illiteracy rate in the world.
 It is estimated that more than one million of children eligible for primary school are not enrolled, with secondary school enrollment being even lower than 10% among those eligible.